AbdullahBera/Election_Analysis/README.md

 ***Image 1.5: Winning Candidate***

 ## Election Audit Summary
 The great thing about writing automated code is that it can be used anywhere with some modifications.
-This code can be used practically for any election with small modifications.
+Just like this code can be used practically for any election with small modifications.
 The first modification I will suggest is by changing the file name the data is found in and the folder where the data is located in.
 In addition to this, you can also change the folder where you want to save the text.

 ![Modification_one](Resources/Modification_one.png) ***Image 1.6: Modification to Data***